Skip to Content

 Refrigerator

-Spoon cooled sauce into a food storage container with a tight-fitting lid within 2 hours of preparation.
+Store in an airtight container within 2 hours of preparation.
 Refrigerate up to 1 week.
 The sauce will be much thicker when cold; once it’s reheated, it will return to its original thickness.

 Freezer